10 curious pieces from South Korea that we will not meet

 </ img>

-Generally portable tonometers measuringpressure, you won’t surprise anyone today - they are sold in any pharmacy.
-I, too, am a user of one of them.
-But they are still not very comfortable - all these cuffs create discomfort and sometimes squeeze the hand too much.
-I don’t know what this stationary device is doing at LG head office (our mission did not include getting to know him and the goals were different), but it works in a completely different way, gently squeezing the hand without any discomfort.
-That is, not by the principle of “squeeze as much as possible and then make a measurement”, but rather, gently squeeze until the result is obtained.
-The lack of inscriptions in English did not stop me from using it - the device has one single button, and clear numbers are displayed.
+In general, portable tonometers that measurepressure, today you won’t surprise anyone - they are sold in any pharmacy.
+I am also a user of one of them.
+But they are still not very comfortable - all these cuffs create discomfort and sometimes put too much pressure on the arm.
+I don’t know what this stationary device does at LG’s head office (our mission did not include getting to know it and the goals were different), but it works completely differently, gently squeezing the hand without feeling discomfort.
+That is, not according to the principle of “squeeze as hard as possible and then measure”, but on the contrary - gently squeeze until you get the result.
+The lack of inscriptions in English did not stop me from using it - the device has only one button, and the display shows clear numbers.

 </ img>